To my girls,

 As for me, I will not soon forget my college experience - the sights, the sounds, the late nights spent putting news stories together, the incredible amount of Golden Grahams I consumed.
 I will never forget how crazy it was that no one was making me go to class; I got to choose to go!
 I will always remember skating around campus at night and studying in the underground library.
 I will not soon forget how much I loved going to women's studies class and learning about the history of women in America, along with so many of my fun journalism classes.
 I will never forget the passion the people around me had for journalism and for telling stories.
 I loved how welcome I felt at the Newman Center, and peace flooded my life when I started going to the daily Mass they offered at noon in the campus chapel for students (I highly recommend you find the one they offer on your campus!).
 On the other side of things, I will also never forget when 3 months into freshman year a girl in my math class had to tell us she got pregnant at a party and had decided to leave college.
 Nor will I ever forget the pretty blonde girl who was unconscious on the walkway at night being tended to by paramedics because she drank too much.
 I saw a number of people fail out of school and I also saw many people excel in their major.
 I met people who were so kind and inclusive to others and I met people who never had a nice thing to say about anyone.
 I saw so much good and so much bad during my time in college - and when it comes down to it the most magnificent thing I learned is that I always got to choose.
 You get to choose, too.

 And with a full heart I hope and pray that you choose to remember your worth.
 Do not for a moment forget how valuable, loved, beautiful, and smart you are.
 And if you ever fail to remember these things, don't be hard on yourself.
-Life is a learning experience and no one gets it all correct.
+Life is a learning experience and no one gets it all right all the time.
 Love God, love others, and love yourself.
 I am so excited for you on your new adventure, and I am still here for each and every one of you if you ever need me.

 Lots of love,